5 min read

 Email made work asynchronous.
 Shared documents made editing multiplayer.
 Slack compressed team communication into channels.
 Zoom made remote work viable for teams that previously depended on physical presence.

 This wave changed the world.
-It also scattered the work.

 Digital collaboration solved distance, but it created fragmentation.